-Tesla may not need to raise capital soon: analysts
+Tesla third-quarter profit quiets critics, shares surge

 Tesla reported free cash flow of $881 million in the quarter - the first time since the third quarter of fiscal 2016 - and Musk said the company will maintain that in the coming quarters.

-Musk has been saying since May that Tesla does not plan to raise equity or debt, but most analysts have remained skeptical because of his failed promises in the past.
+Musk has been saying since May that Tesla does not plan to raise equity or debt.

 “Assuming R&D spending is not delayed and Tesla is not forced to introduce a lower price (Model 3) prematurely to maintain volume, Tesla could be self-funded,” Jefferies analysts wrote in a client note.